 One of my former partners devoted every Friday afternoon to business development.
 She spent this block of time staying current on legal issues important to her practice, writing blog posts, working on articles and going through her potential client target list and the actions steps for getting closer to each target.

 Second, have a plan for how you are reaching out to your prospects.
 Think about what you’re sending them and how and when you reach out.
 As we’ve covered, potential touch points for lawyers include phone calls, emails, texts, blogs, newsletters, LinkedIn posts and groups, writing articles, speaking, firm announcements, practice area announcements, client presentations and Facebook groups.
+Try to invest more time into learning about using the internet to promote your services.
+Online marketing has come a long way in recent years, and harnessing the potential of SEO techniques to target potential clients in your area is too good an opportunity to miss.
+You might even want to reach out to some of the fantastic seo consulting services out there for some specific advice and guidance to give your digital marketing efforts a boost.

 Third, don’t get discouraged.
 When you commit to generating and maintaining clients over the long haul, your efforts become more than a scheduled task in your day.
 You must make it daily habit that becomes second nature.
 Keep at it.